eliyaz-kl/cryptocurrency-bitcoin-mining-python/README.md

 # cryptocurrency-bitcoin-mining-python

-simple python code for mining bitcoin cryptocurrency
+simple python code for mining bitcoin cryptocurrency (for education purpouse)

 1. The Concept
 2. Mining